Skip to main content

 • Template

-• Background objects (elements not managed in CMDBuild, such as walls, stairs or windows):
+• Background objects (non‑CMDBuild entities such as walls, stairs, windows):

 • destination class